 1. Exceptional Talent

 In our increasingly technological and globalized world, it is becoming less and less effective for Human Resource departments to recruit talent through age-old, biased methods of recruitment such as referrals or in-person networking events.
+In the current hiring climate, hiring based on personality is a much more effective way to ensure that your employees will be a good fit, both when they join your team and well into the future.
+Also, prioritizing diversity and inclusion in the hiring process will develop a more qualified talent pool and attract talent with a wider variety of skills.
 The Millennial Generation—and its successor, Generation Z—are the most diverse groups in the American workforce, with nearly half of them identifying as a race other than white.
-Prioritizing diversity and inclusion in the hiring process will develop a more qualified talent pool and attract talent with a wider variety of skills.

 In a 2020 Glassdoor study, 76% of job seekers found workplace diversity and inclusion to be an important factor in considering employment opportunities.
 Within the progressively more-competitive work environment, new skills and talents are essential to a company’s innovative success.
 Greater diversity in the recruitment process will result in the opportunity to truly hire the best of the best.
 And where top-tier talent goes, increasing profits follow.